app-generator/docs-old/products/flask-dashboards/materialpro-lite.md

 * [App Configuration](../../boilerplate-code/flask-dashboard.md#app-configuration) - how to configure this **Flask** application

 ### MaterialPro Lite UI Kit

 Material Pro Bootstrap is simplicity personified, the elegant user interface makes developing apps and websites a breeze.
 There are a host of options to tweak the layout as per your choice and create a fluid user interface that's exceptionally easy to use.
-Since it is designed as per Material principles, you can be assured that the template is lightning fast to load, cross-browser compatible, and renders well on screens of all sizes.&#x20;
+Since it is designed as per Material principles, you can be assured that the template is lightning fast to load, cross-browser compatible, and renders well on screens of all sizes.

 * [MaterialPro Lite](https://bit.ly/2ZJuiMR) - product page hosted by [WrapPixel](../../content/partners/wrappixel.md)